Describing quantum metrology with erasure errors using weight distributions of classical codes: Discussions

 There are many open problems that remain to be solved.
-First, rather than using standard estimators such as the maximal-likelihood estimator, proposing well-motivated estimators that stem from the classical-code structure is an interesting open problem.
-Second, continuous quantum error correction protocols have previously been studied \cite{sarovar2005continuous,muller2014quantum,reiter2017dissipative}.
+First, continuous quantum error correction protocols have previously been studied \cite{sarovar2005continuous,muller2014quantum,reiter2017dissipative}.
 It will be interesting to extend our work further in this direction, to see how continuous time quantum error correction can be integrated with robust quantum metrology.
-Third, the potential of using quantum Reed-Muller codes for fault tolerant quantum metrology has recently been investigated \cite{Kapourniotis2019}.
+Second, the potential of using quantum Reed-Muller codes for fault tolerant quantum metrology has recently been investigated \cite{Kapourniotis2019}.
 Since quantum Reed-Muller codes are CSS codes, it is interesting to see how quantum Reed-Muller codes concatenated with repetition codes would perform correspondingly in a fault-tolerant setting for quantum metrology.
-Fourth, it will also be interesting to see how concatenation of random codes with specific families of codes with structure will perform for robust quantum metrology, as this will correspondingly extend the work of \cite{PRX-random-states} which studied noisy quantum metrology for fully random quantum states.
-Fifth, it will be interesting to extend our results to a multiparameter setting, using recent developments on obtaining tight bounds for the robust estimation of incompatible observables \cite{sidhu2021tight}.
+Third, it will also be interesting to see how concatenation of random codes with specific families of codes with structure will perform for robust quantum metrology, as this will correspondingly extend the work of \cite{PRX-random-states} which studied noisy quantum metrology for fully random quantum states.
+Fourth, it will be interesting to extend our results to a multiparameter setting, using recent developments on obtaining tight bounds for the robust estimation of incompatible observables \cite{sidhu2021tight,hayashi2022tight}.